-OUR COMPENSATION OBJECTIVES Providing competitive base pay consistent with job scope, experience, and related skills; Inking bonus opportunities to the Company's performance; granting equity compensation at competitive levels, a significant portion OUR COMPENSATION OBJECTIVES a avoiding unnecessary and imprudent risks; and attracting and motivating talented executive officers and minimizing turnover of senior-level Company employees, which contributes to the stability and continuity of senior leadership.

-Against that backdrop, the Company's executive compensation program is designed to:

-OUR COMPENSATION PROGRAM IS DESIGNED TO pay competitive levels of salary and total compensation; align the interests of the Company's executive officers with the long-term interests of the Company's stockholders; and link executive pay to Company performance by making a significant portion of pay variable and not fixed; reward long-term results.
+OUR COMPENSATION OBJECTIVES $\odot$ providing competitive total compensation consistent with job scope, experience, and related skills; $\odot$ avoiding unnecessary and imprudent risks; and $\odot$ linking bonus opportunities to the Company's performance; attracting and motivating talented executive officers and minimizing turnover of senior-level Company employees, which contributes to the $\odot$ granting equity compensation at competitive levels, a significant portion of which is performance-based; stability and continuity of senior leadership.
+Agains Against that backdrop, the Company's executive compensation program is designed to: OUR COMPENSATION PROGRAM IS DESIGNED TO $\odot$ pay competitive levels of compensation; $\odot$ align the interests of the Company's executive officers with the long- term interests of the Company's stockholders; and ⊘ link executive pay to Company performance by making a significant portion of pay variable and not fixed; ⊘ align the interests of the Company's executive officers with the long-term interests of the Company's stockholders; and reward long-term results.

-To achieve these objectives, in addition to the objectives referenced in the "Elements of Compensation" section below, the Committee implements a "pay-for-performance" philosophy using the guiding principles that:
+To achieve these objectives, in addition to the objectives referenced in the "Elements of Compensation" subsection below, the Committee implements a "pay-for-performance" philosophy using the guiding principles that:

-- 1. compensation should be incentive-driven, with a balanced short-term and long-term focus; - 2. a significant portion of pay for executive officers should be "at-risk"; - 3. a significant portion of annual incentive compensation should be tied to the overall performance of the Company; - 4. a portion of annual incentive compensation should be tied to individual performance; and - 5. a significant portion of long-term incentive awards should be contingent upon performance.
+- 1 compensation should be incentive-driven, with a balanced short-term and long-term focus; - 2 a significant portion of pay for executive officers should be "at-risk;" - 3 a significant portion of annual incentive compensation should be tied to the overall performance of the Company; - 4 a portion of annual incentive compensation should be tied to individual performance; and - 5 a significant portion of long-term incentive awards should be contingent upon performance.